What is The Normal Range for Blood Sugar

 Postprandial Blood Sugar: Taken two hours after your first bite of a meal, this test will see how well your body is processing sugar.
 It is not used diagnostically, but by those who already know they have diabetes and who take insulin; the results will confirm that the right amount of insulin is being used.

 Random Blood Sugar (RBS) As the name suggests, the timing of this test is random.
 The idea for this test is to take several measurements at random times throughout the day.
-If you have normal blood sugar levels, there should not be much of a variety.
-If your blood sugar levels vary, then it could be a sign of trouble.
+If you have normal levels, there should not be much of a variety.
+If your blood glucose levels vary, then it could be a sign of trouble.
 RBS may also be referred to as a casual blood test.

 Oral Glucose Test: Often used to screen for gestational diabetes in pregnant women, blood is drawn an hour after the patient consumes a sugary sweet drink.
 This test can also be used to diagnose diabetes or after pregnancy to confirm that gestational diabetes has passed.

 One or more of these tests may be used to give you an idea of what your blood sugar level is and let you and your doctor know if your sugar is normal.
-In some cases, you’ll need to check your own blood sugar levels regularly with a home device.
+In some cases, you’ll need to check your own levels regularly with a home device.

 Measuring Blood Sugar – What is The Normal Range for Blood Sugar?